4d/build4d-action/README.md

 #### `project`

-you could pass the path of the project to compile if the project is not inside `Project` folder
+You could pass the path of the project to compile it, if the project is not inside the `Project` folder.

 #### compilations options

-see documentation of `Compiler projet` 4d command for more information
+See documentation of `Compiler projet` 4d command for more information

 - `targets`: x86_64_generic or/and arm64_macOS_lib (default: empty string, ie. do only check syntax)
 - `type-inference`: all, locals or none (default: none)